Menu

 Setup Steps:

-1. Generate API token in Jira
+1. Generate API token in Jira Cloud (Account Settings → Security → API tokens)

-2. Provide Jira URL, username, and token
+2. Provide Jira Cloud URL, email, and API token

 3. Select target project and issue type